cerb/cerb.github.io/_guides/installation/install-ubuntu.md

 title: Install Cerb on Ubuntu Linux 24.04
 layout: integration
 topic: Installation
-excerpt: This guide will walk you through preparing an Ubuntu 23.10 server for installing Cerb, including Nginx, PHP-FPM, and MySQL.
+excerpt: This guide will walk you through preparing an Ubuntu 24.04 server for installing Cerb, including Nginx, PHP-FPM, and MySQL.
+summary: This is a comprehensive guide for installing Cerb on an Ubuntu 24.04 LTS server.
+It covers the entire setup process, including provisioning a server using Docker or Amazon EC2, installing necessary packages like PHP 8.3, Nginx, and MySQL, and configuring the MySQL database for Cerb.
+The guide also details the installation of Cerb itself, setting up Nginx with SSL certificates, creating virtual hosts, and testing the Nginx configuration.
+Additionally, it includes instructions for enabling friendly URLs and running the Cerb installer, ensuring a complete and secure installation process.
 permalink: /guides/installation/ubuntu/
 jumbotron:
-  title: Install Cerb on Ubuntu Linux 23.10
+  title: Install Cerb on Ubuntu Linux 24.04
   tagline: ""
   breadcrumbs:
-  -
-    label: Resources &raquo;
+  - label: Resources &raquo;
     url: /resources/
-  -
-    label: Guides &raquo;
+  - label: Guides &raquo;
     url: /resources/guides/
-  -
-    label: Installation &raquo;
+  - label: Installation &raquo;
     url: /resources/guides/#installation
 ---

 # Introduction
 {:.no_toc}

-This guide will walk you through preparing an Ubuntu 23.10 server for installing Cerb, including Nginx, PHP-FPM, and MySQL.
+{{page.summary}}

 * TOC
 {:toc}